 What not to do after Rhinoplasty Surgery

 We always advise to avoid strenuous activities, contact sports and as hard as it is, don't blow your nose in the initial phase best before 3 to 4 weeks.
-Don't forget to use a good sunblock SPF50 to protect your face and nose to prevent scarring from sun exposure.
+It is also crucial to avoid activities that could harm the nasal skin during this initial recovery phase.

 Find out when to resume exercise and what to do with social engagements and work post-rhinoplasty.